São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 Travel access includes visa-free or visa-on-arrival entry to destinations across Africa, Asia, and the Pacific, including Singapore, Hong Kong, the Maldives, and South Africa.
 It is not a Schengen passport and it does not pretend to be.
 But for Bitcoiners who already have a strong primary passport and need a second one for jurisdictional redundancy, the travel access is a bonus on top of the core value proposition.

 The core value proposition is this: STP is a Non-CRS jurisdiction.
-São Tomé and Príncipe does not participate in the Common Reporting Standard, the OECD framework that automatically exchanges financial account information between countries.
+São Tomé and Príncipe does not participate in the Common Reporting Standard (CRS), the OECD framework that automatically exchanges financial account information between countries.
 This means financial institutions in STP do not report account data to your country of tax residence.
 For Bitcoiners with holdings across multiple exchanges and jurisdictions, this is a meaningful privacy feature.

 To be clear: this is not a tax evasion play.
 CRS non-participation does not eliminate your tax obligations.
 It affects the automatic information exchange between governments.
 Consult a qualified tax advisor about your specific situation.
 But understand that jurisdictional privacy is a feature of sovereign architecture, and STP offers it structurally.

-The Cplp Advantage: A Door To The Lusophone World
+The CPLP Advantage: A Door To The Lusophone World

 CPLP membership provides a framework for mobility, business, and residency across these nations.
 For entrepreneurs and investors looking at Portuguese or Brazilian markets, an STP passport provides a foothold in the Lusophone economic ecosystem.
-Portugal alone represents a gateway to the European Union, and CPLP nationals have historically enjoyed preferential treatment in Portuguese residency and naturalization pathways.
-As of the 2024 nationality law update, CPLP citizens still need seven years of legal residency in Portugal before naturalization (up from five), but the pathway remains materially faster and cleaner than the standard route for most third-country nationals.
+Portugal alone represents a gateway to the European Union, and CPLP nationals have historically enjoyed preferential treatment in Portuguese residency and naturalization.
+Under Lei Orgânica 1/2024, the rule was five years of legal residency before simplified naturalisation.
+Portugal then tightened it: Decreto da Assembleia da República n.º 48/XVII, promulgated on May 3, 2026 and published as Lei Orgânica n.º 1/2026 (in force May 19, 2026), set the requirement at seven years for CPLP and EU applicants and ten years for everyone else, counted from the date the residence title is issued.
+The CPLP route remains materially faster and cleaner than the standard route for most third-country nationals.

 This is not a guaranteed EU residency.
 It is a structural advantage that opens doors that would otherwise require separate visa applications and longer timelines.